 At the very beginning of your studies you will be asked to take a maths challenge online to confirm that you have the fundamental maths skills required to pass this course.
 More details of how to register and take this challenge will be provided when you are fully enrolled.

 The science qualifications that you have achieved in order to be accepted onto this programme include biology, physics and chemistry.
 It would be helpful if you could review your understanding in these areas.
 This will enable you to get the very best out of your science sessions when you start your degree.
-You may find this link useful.
+You may find the BBC website useful.

 You should familiarise yourself with the science national curriculum.